luisfranc123/MLDS6_Project/docs/business_understanding/project_charter.md

 ## Name of the Project

-Agro-industrial Activities Effects on Atmospheric CO2 Emissions
+Agro-industrial Activities Effects on Average Increased of Temperature Globally

 ## Project Objective